ddnet/ddnet/README.md

 For valgrind's memcheck compile a normal Debug build and run with: `valgrind --tool=memcheck ./DDNet` Expect a large slow down.

-Building on Windows with Visual Studio
+Building on Windows with Microsoft Visual C++
 --------------------------------------

-Download and install some version of [Microsoft Visual Studio](https://www.visualstudio.com/) (as of writing, MSVS Community 2017) with **C++ support**, install [Python 3](https://www.python.org/downloads/) **for all users** and install [CMake](https://cmake.org/download/#latest).
-You also need to install [Rust](https://rustup.rs/).

-Start CMake and select the source code folder (where DDNet resides, the directory with `CMakeLists.txt`).
-Additionally select a build folder, e.g. create a build subdirectory in the source code directory.
-Click "Configure" and select the Visual Studio generator (it should be pre-selected, so pressing "Finish" will suffice).
-After configuration finishes and the "Generate" reactivates, click it.
-When that finishes, click "Open Project".
-Visual Studio should open.
-You can compile the DDNet client by right-clicking the "game-client" project and select "Set as Startup project".
-Now you should be able to compile DDNet by clicking the green, triangular "Run" button.
+First off you will need to install the MSVC [Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/), [Python 3](https://www.python.org/downloads/) as well as [Rust](https://www.rust-lang.org/tools/install).

+To compile and build DDNet on Windows, use your IDE of choice either with a CMake integration (e.g Visual Studio Code), or by ~~**deprecated**~~ using the CMake GUI.

+Configure CMake to use the MSVC Build Tools appropriate to your System by your IDE's instructions.

+If you're using Visual Studio Code, you can use the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension to configure and build the project.

+You can then open the project folder in VSC and press `Ctrl+Shift+P` to open the command palette, then search for `CMake: Configure`

+This will open up a prompt for you to select a kit, select your `Visual Studio` version and save it.
+You can now use the GUI (bottom left) to compile and build your project.

 Cross-compiling on Linux to Windows x86/x86\_64
 -----------------------------------------------